coded-aesthetics/blog/_posts/2016-11-20-command-line-vim-basics.md

 Type **:w newfilename.txt** to **save as newfilename.txt**

 ### Wrapping up
-This is only the tip of the iceberg, but I found that knowing these commands help you to really be productive with vim (and not be frustrated by it).
+This is only the tip of the iceberg, but I found that knowing these commands is what you really need to be productive with vim (and not be frustrated by it).
 And remember, repetition is the key...